DIY Seed Starting: Transplanting Seedlings (Part 6 of 6)

 By: Maureen Gilmer

-When transplanting tomatoes, they can be planted much deeper into this soil so new roots will form on the underground part of the stem.
-With other kinds of seedlings, transplant at the same depth they were in the sprouting media.
-Do not squeeze the stems.
-Always support the roots with the palm of your hand so the weight of damp media doesn’t tear them from the stem.
+When transplanting tomatoes, they can be planted much deeper into the soil so new roots will form on the underground part of the stem.
+This is a rarity.
+With most other seedlings, transplant them at the same depth.
+Hold the seedling by the leaf and gently place the roots in the hole then cover with additional mix and lightly press it down.
+Next, water your seedlings gently.
+Allow them a week to revive from transplanting.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.